Advice levels

 Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

-For consular help, contact the Australian Embassy in Brasilia, the Australian Consulate-General in São Paulo or the Consulate in Rio de Janeiro.
-The Consulate in Rio de Janeiro does not provide notarial (document legalisation) services and only provides limited consular services, for example interviews for an Australian Passport.
+For consular assistance, contact the Australian Embassy in Brasilia, the Australian Consulate-General in São Paulo or the Consulate in Rio de Janeiro.
+The Consulate in Rio de Janeiro does not provide notarial (document legalisation) services and only provides limited services, for example, interviews for an Australian Passport.

 Email: consular.brasilia@dfat.gov.au, or embaustr@dfat.gov.au